Testing

 WaKIDS

 WaKIDS is a state-wide program designed to welcome children and their families to kindergarten and the K-12 system as partners in their child’s education.
-Beginning in school year 2016-2017 all Issaquah School District elementary schools will participate in the WaKIDS program.
+All Issaquah School District elementary schools will participate in the WaKIDS program.
 WaKIDS is required for schools that receive state funds for full-day kindergarten.